athomasq/athomasq.github.io/essays/investing-in-public.md

 *If you don't know the mark at the table, it's probably you.*

 I spend a lot of time thinking about edge -- it's been one of the defining themes of my professional career.
-I now have a clearer sense of where my edge lies as an angel investor.
-(This is the part where I blow my own trumpet).
+I now have a clearer sense of where my edge lies as an angel investor, and it comes down to three facts:

-**Experience;** I think my experience as a *successful venture-backed tech founder* gives me a clear edge in evaluating other founders.
-Tech startups are not the same as other businesses, pitching well is not the same as executing well, and being a founder is not the same as being an operator, let alone being an investor without operating experience.
-Given that early stage is so critically dependent on team quality, I think this matters.

-**Rigour:** Add to that my near decade of experience as a professional investor at a large quant hedge fund, followed by another near decade digging deep into the data, business drivers and structural economics of a wide range of companies while running Quandl.
-I think this gives me a degree of analytical clarity and rigour beyond most angels without a professional investing background.

-**Incentives:** I'm not answerable to LPs; I have none.
-This has two consequences.
-First, it means I don't have to waste time role-playing as an investor ("accountability theatre").
-Nor do I have to care about logos, trend-chasing, hot deals or IRR.
-Cash on cash is all that matters.
-Second, it means I can truly align myself with founders; I don't have other customers to please.
-In a capital-rich, talent-constrained environment, this makes a difference.
+* Most professional investors have no founder experience.
+* Most former founders turned angel have no investing experience.
+* Most institutional investors are misaligned.

 *image*

+Let's break those down:

+**Founder Experience:** I think my experience as a successful venture-backed founder gives me an edge in evaluating other founders.
+Venture-backed tech startups are not the same as other businesses, pitching well is not the same as executing well, and being a founder is not the same as being an operator or investor.

+**Investor Experience:** I think my pre-angel experience -- a decade as a portfolio manager at a large hedge fund, and another decade parsing the data signatures and business drivers of public companies while running Quandl -- gives me a degree of analytical clarity beyond most angels who do not have a professional investing background.

+**Incentives and Alignment:** I'm not answerable to LPs; I have none.
+This means I don't have to waste time role-playing as an investor ("accountability theatre"), nor do I have to care about logos, trend-chasing, hot deals or IRR; cash on cash is all that matters.
+It also means I can truly align myself with founders; I don't have other customers to please.
+In our current capital-rich, talent-constrained environment, this makes a difference.

-I suspect it's easy enough to find any one or even two of these qualities, but the intersection of all three is rare.
+I suspect it's easy enough to find angels with 2 out of 3 these attributes, but the intersection of all three is rare.

 ----